theianchia/project-kit-cli/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-* Project Kit is a project starter kit that makes bootstrapping and syncing common development items for various ruby apps or gems easy.
-It aims to make ruby development work more efficient by hosting these developmnent item templates in a centralised directory as a single source of truth and distribute changes to multiple projects all from a single point.
+* Project Kit is a ruby project starter kit that makes bootstrapping and syncing common development items easy.
+* It aims to speed up ruby projects by hosting these development templates in a centralised directory as a single source of truth and distribute changes to multiple projects all from a single point.
 * Project Kit was built using Thor, which is a toolkit for building CLI interfaces.
 A Thor class exposes an executable with a number of subcommands where public methods defined become task commands.
 * In this repository, you will also find several other examples demonstrating `Thor::Group`, subcommands and generators.